fordiceg/Nutrition5k/README.md

 This flow allows the model to learn from standard meals and generalize to healthier alternatives:

+### Step 0: Install dependencies
+Ensure the project originates in nutrition5k and the files are located where indicated above. pip install -r requirements.txt

 ### Step 1: Trim the Original Dataset
 Removes outliers and saves a cleaned version of the dataset.